Cicada98/Prediction-of-House-Prices-of-some-USA-regions/README.md

 # Prediction of House Prices of some USA regions
+Using the Concepts of Linear Regression, i made a model to predict house prices of some USA regions.
 Your neighbor gives you some information about a bunch of houses in regions of the United States,it is all in the data set: USA_Housing.csv.

 The data contains the following columns: